-I am so excited to be teaching at Walker Elementary School!
-I was born and raised in Tuscaloosa and graduated from Tuscaloosa County High School in 2013.
-In May 2017, I graduated from the University of Alabama with a bachelors degree in the multiple abilities program.
+I am so excited to enter my 5th year of teaching at Walker Elementary School!
+I was born and raised in Tuscaloosa and graduated from Tuscaloosa County High School.
+I graduated from the University of Alabama with a bachelors degree in the multiple abilities program.
 I also graduted with a master's degree in collaborative education from the University of Alabama in May 2019.
 I am certified to teach birth-6th grade special education and birth-6th grade general education.
 I am married to my high school sweetheart, Colby and together, we have a beautiful baby girl named Lyla Jo!
-We also have a lab named Scout and a hedgehog named Ophelia.
-When I am not teaching, I love to rock climb, spend time with my friends and family, and eat good food!
+We also have a lab named Scout.
+When I am not teaching, I love to go to the gym, spend time with my friends and family, and eat good food!

 My teaching philosophy: